What is FSA (Federal Student Aid) ID?

 What if I am having trouble creating an FSA ID?

-If you’re having trouble creating an FSA ID, you should first ensure that the personal information you entered exactly matches your social security card.
-If the personal information matches and you’re still having problems, you should contact the Federal Student Aid Information Center at 800-433-3243.
-Or use their Help Center.
+If you’re having trouble creating an FSA ID, first ensure that the personal information you entered exactly matches your social security card.
+If the personal information matches and you’re still having problems, contact the Federal Student Aid Information Center at 800-433-3243, or use their Help Center.

 Read more